Siem Reap With A Baby

 As we were going to Thailand, I thought we may as well make a quick trip to Cambodia.
 They are next door neighbours and it is otherwise difficult to get to Cambodia directly from home.
 I specifically chose to go to Siem Reap with a baby for the beautiful iconic temples.
 Unfortunately many other areas in Cambodia are high risk of malaria, so we played it safe with the little one and stuck to Siem Reap.
 Although the locals are really helpful and nice to children, if you are travelling to Siem Reap with a baby you should know that there are a few things westerners are used to that are non-existent in Cambodia.
 Namely high chairs and decent cots.
 So my suggestion would be to bring a light-weight clip on high chair and a pop-up travel cot if you are considering going to Siem Reap with a baby.
 Equally many of the roads are not ‘buggy worthy’ so its a good idea to bring a baby carrier.

 We just loved Cambodia, it was much more than we had expected and I found it totally safe with Esmé.
 The local cuisine known as ‘Khmer’ was really good and there was plenty to do.
 We spent four days in Siem Reap which was just the right amount of time to fit in everything as well as some relaxation.
-You can see my full guide which covers lots more information on my Pearlshare guide.
+If you are interested in seeing even more of Cambodia check out this Cambodia with kids guide!
 Here are a few of our highlights:

 On the third day we got up at silly o’clock, bundled Esmé into her baby carrier still intact in her PJs (score on the transfer) and made our way to the Phnom Bakheng Temple.
 You climb to the roof top to watch the sun rise over the horizon.
 The beautiful pinnacle structures on top of the nearby temples make the view extremely pretty.
 If you plan to go up there, bring a torch and you will need to wear your little one.
 We were using our phone light to find our way up a pitch dark hill that we had been dropped at the bottom of.
 I could hear monkeys and animals nearby.
 It was quite surreal but very cool.